Pathwise large deviations for white noise chaos expansions: Proof of the main result

-almost surely, where we used the linearity of the integral, Cauchy-Schwarz inequality~$k$~times and the fact that~$u\in\cA_M$, which yields an almost sure bound for its $L^2(\TT)$-norm.
+almost surely, where we used the linearity of the integral, Cauchy--Schwarz inequality~$k$~times and the fact that~$u\in\cA_M$, which yields an almost sure bound for its $L^2(\TT)$-norm.
 Now we observe that, since~$A_i$'s are disjoint, the cross terms vanish:

 We observe that, for any fixed~$(i_1,\cdots,i_k)$,

 is an elementary function in~$L^2(\TT^{n-k})$, and therefore~$m_\theta(f) \le M^{k/2} I_{n-k}(h)$, almost surely.
 We then recover an element of the~$(n-k)$th Wiener chaos and appeal to the hypercontractivity property~\cite[Theorem 1.4.1]{Nualart06}.
 It implies that~$L^p(\Omega)$ norms are equivalent in a given Wiener chaos for all~$p\ge2$ and, in particular, that for all~$p\ge2$: